Prof. Dr. Jai Prakash

 - Travel Award, United European Gastroenterology (UEG) conference, Oct 2016, Vienna

-- Oral Free Paper Prize (Certificate of Excellent Research) and “Travel Award”, United European Gastroenterology (UEG) conference, Oct 2015, Barcelona, Spain
+- Certificate of Excellence and “Travel Award”, United European Gastroenterology (UEG) conference, Oct 2015, Barcelona, Spain

-- Oral Free Paper Prize, United European Gastroenterology conference Oct 2014, Vienna
+- Certificate of Excellence, United European Gastroenterology conference Oct 2014, Vienna

 - Innovation Grant, Dutch Kidney Foundation, The Netherlands (2014)